mahoney1/docs/commercialpaper-query-tutorial.md

 const cryptoHash = require('crypto-hashing');

 ```
+The reason to add this 'cryptoHash' line, is because we are creating a hash of the X509 certificate for the individual users that are actually submitting each transaction in our lifecycle.
+It is done for reporting purposes, when we render the invoking Identity information later on in the tutorial.

 After the `// PaperNet specific classes ` line (approx line 16) add another class as follows:

 ```const QueryUtils = require('./query.js');```